Cats have a number of very powerful biological urges.

 The cost to declaw your cat may vary with each cat:

 This depends on their individual needs.
 We will discuss these needs during the pre-surgical exam.
-In general, the young, healthy patients cost $185 in the summer of 2017.
-There are additional fees for doing spay/neuter surgery at the same time.
+Call Us today to get pricing and more information about declawing in Waukesha There are additional fees for doing spay/neuter surgery at the same time.
 You will also need to purchase a bag of Yesterday’s News, a paper-based litter for use during recovery.